-Jocassee Wild Child experiences are structured to meet SC State Standards.
+Jocassee Wild Child Outdoor Educatioin is structured to meet SC State Standards.

 DId you know that the Jocassee Gorges are home to the fastest animal on the planet?
 The animal with the best sense of smell on earth?
 The tree with the largest leaves in North America?
 And the deepest lake in South Carolina?
 The Jocassee Gorges can be an extreme environment for animals and plants to live in.
 From rushing mountain streams, to high cliff faces, to hot, dry rock faces, plants and animals must have special adaptations to survive here.
 We will look for some of the best survivors in this environment and examine how they do it.

 The Jocassee Gorges receive more rain than anywhere east of the Mississippi River.
 In fact, this area is actually considered a temperate rainforest, second only to the Pacific Northwest in rainfall for the continental United States!
 So what is a temperate rainforest and what can we expect to find here?
 We will look at how our mountains interact with the water cycle to produce lots of rain.
 We will also go on a search for evidence of our rainforest climate.